Updated May 23, 2023

 - Predictive analysis

 - A practical gap exists with these prediction models while understanding human behavior.

 - Polling prediction failure

-Though considered to be a mathematical problem predictive modeling always posts the expectation from the users to plan for the technical and organizational barriers that might prevent them from getting the data they need. and on a larger point, this technique will largely be useful in the analytics section of the data world.
+Though considered a mathematical problem, predictive modeling always posts the expectation from the users to plan for the technical and organizational barriers that might prevent them from getting the needed data.
+And on a more significant point, this technique will be helpful in the analytics section of the data world.

 This has been a guide to Predictive Modeling.
-Here we discussed some basic concepts, types, and Modeling approach with there advantages and disadvantages.
+Here we discuss the types and modeling approaches with their advantages and disadvantages.
 You can also go through our other suggested articles to learn more –